Bitwise Goes Big

 Three weeks from now, a groundbreaking ceremony on the most important infrastructure project now underway in the United States

-Why You Shouldn't Get Your Hopes Up for a Self-Driving Car
+No. 14: Why You Shouldn't Get Your Hopes Up for a Self-Driving C

 "Would you prefer a system where you can be instantly teleported from SF to LA?
 Of course.
 But that doesn't mean it's going to happen."

-All Aboard for the California High-Speed Rail Chronicles!
+No. 12: All Aboard for the California High-Speed Rail Chronicles

 In next month's election, Jerry Brown is seeking a fourth term as California's governor and public support for his plan for a north-south bullet train to transform travel in a car-dependent state.
 Here is more of what's at stake.